The ninth publication by the Archive of Modern Conflict Books (AMC) is breathtaking!

 p 115 © Team Editorial Services/Alinari/AMC

 And here we are at the dark heart of the “Years of Lead” in Italy.
-The peninsula may have been on the verge of civil war with its ever changing government coalitions, the permanent occupations of universities and factories, furious industrial conflicts, right-wing terroristic outrages masquerading as acts of left-wing radicalism, theatrical assassinations which were all leading up to one traumatic climax: the kidnap and subsequent murder of former prime minister Aldo Moro.
+The peninsula may have been on the verge of civil war with its ever changing government coalitions, the permanent occupations of universities and factories, terrorist attacks, theatrical assassinations which were all leading up to one traumatic climax: the kidnapping and subsequent murder of former prime minister Aldo Moro.

 p 122-123 © Team Editorial Services/Alinari/AMC

 This tragic, ultra-violent and highly mediatised murder also constitutes the finale of Amore e Piombo.
 And all of a sudden the reader realizes that this book is more than an album of historical highlights.
-The photographs seem to be collated and presented as a rebus, a riddle in images, a graphic cryptogram sheding a subtle light on the dark and mysterious mechanisms behind the violence.
+The photographs seem to be brought together into a rebus, a riddle in images, a graphic cryptogram sheding a subtle light on the dark and mysterious mechanisms behind the violence.

 Was there any orchestration behind the violence?
 The authors of the book are writing: “There are no paper trails, just whispers in the deep shadows.
 Unseen hands certainly stirred the ingredients of the season – gnostic terrorism, conspiracy and collaboration – into the already toxic brew of perpetual coalition government, economic stagnation and industrial unrest as Europe’s fiercest and most radical working class movements took the streets“.
 But, ultimately the authors are also adding: “All the while, the true puppet-masters and string-pullers remain just out of frame“.

-Therefore, the clues to decipher the rebus are impossible to find.
-Although maybe, maybe, maybe the Italo Calvino quote is an important clue.
+The Italo Calvino quote seems to me an important clue though.
 “Cities, like dreams, are made of desires and fears, even if the thread of their discourse is secret, their rules are absurd, their perspectives deceitful, and everything conceals something else“.

 p 7 © Team Editorial Services/Alinari/AMC

 Throughout the book we witness the desires and fears of the Italian society.
 We see the absurd rules and the deceitful perspectives.
 We realize that everything conceals something else.
-We want to understand the secret discourse.
+And we want to understand the secret discourse.
 We want to catch the true puppet-masters and string-pullers.

 The spread with the Calvino quote is ingeniously seperated between pages 26 and 111.
 Maybe it is an important clue because ugh oh, who do we see each time on its opposite pages (pages 27 and 110)?
+It is Kissinger, the US secretary of state.
 A man with a mission?